Parasite-231/HandyMan/README.md

 # HandyMan
-HandyMan is a social service website where users can hire laborers from different sectors for doing some particular works like cleaning drainage systems, fixing electrical equipment, construction sites, etc. This website will be under the control of an organization or a company.
-HandyMan will connect households with the verified service provider to make our life more convenient and hassle-free.
-Their priority will be customer service and the satisfaction of the customers.
+HandyMan is a social service website that connects customers with skilled laborers from various sectors.
+The website ensures only verified service providers are registered, prioritizes customer satisfaction, and provides a convenient hiring process.
+Whether it's plumbing, electrical work, or construction, HandyMan is the go-to choice for all your household needs.

 ## Objectives
 * Improving our daily life.